 What is a Contested Adoption?

-Let’s hope that if you are going through the adoption process, that you never have to deal with the stress and potential heartache of a contested adoption.
+Let’s hope that if you are going through the adoption process, you never have to deal with the stress and potential heartache of a contested adoption.
 What is a contested adoption?

-A contested adoption happens when one biological parents wishes to place their child up for adoption, but the other biological parent opposes the adoption and tries to stop it.
+A contested adoption happens when one biological parent wishes to place their child up for adoption, but the other biological parent opposes the adoption and tries to stop it.
 A hearing will take place before a judge to hear both sides of the issue.